 - It also limits smoke, gas and chemical by-products.

 - The quality of the water doesn’t influence the solar geyser system.

 - Solar heating systems are strong and weather resistant.
-Tubes are able to withstand frost and hail.
+Tubes can withstand frost and hail.

 Cons of Solar Geysers